New Pathways Counselling and Support offers in-person, video and phone appointments.

 New Pathways Counselling and Support offers counselling and psychotherapy to help clients better understand their concerns and needs.

-New Pathways Counselling and Support is also expanding options for those with a physical or psychosocial disability and see clients under the new National Disability Insurance Scheme.
+New Pathways Counselling and Support is also expanding options for those with a physical or psychosocial disability and sees clients under the new National Disability Insurance Scheme.
+Clients can also be seen under WorkCover and through Victim Services.

 Christine Urja Refalo